Guerrilla planting of rain and native food forests

-But in forgotten spots or where a manager might be indifferent or unresponsive, I might just plant first, and do so early in the morning, dressed like a landscaper, so as not to attract unwanted attention.
+But in abandoned spots or where an adjoining absentee landowner is unresponsive, I might just plant first, and do so early in the morning, dressed like a landscaper, so as not to attract unwanted attention.

 I listen to life and death as I work